dalybabaygpt/odoo18-debranded/README.md

-# ⚙️ Odoo CE 18 – Full Automated Installer (Debranded, SSL, Real-Time Ready)
+# ⚙️ ERP CE 18 – Full Automated Installer (Debranded, SSL, Real-Time Ready)

 This repo provides a **3-script setup** to launch a production-ready Odoo CE 18 on any Ubuntu 22.04+ or 24.04 server.